Where we came from...

-Today, the Haverfarm functions as a group of regular volunteers organized and supported by the farm fellow.
-Additionally, student workers are hired to work closely with the fellow to maintain the plots and organize farm programming throughout the year.
-These positions are funded by the Arboretum, Environmental Studies Department, Center for Peace and Global Citizenship, and the farm earings.
-Volunteers and student workers alike work with the fellow to make decisions about the future of the Haverfarm.
+The Haverfarm club has given way to a large group of regular volunteers organized and supported by the farm fellow.
+Additionally, student workers work closely with the fellow to maintain the plots and organize farm programming throughout the year.
+Volunteers and student workers alike make decisions about the future of the Haverfarm.

-The land stewarded by Haverfarm consists of a production plot, located in the Haverford Community Gardens, and a smaller community plot located in the Haverford College Apartments.
-The farm has grown to include a greenhouse, classroom, an orchard area, and beehives adjacent to the production plot.
+The land stewarded by the Haverfarm consists of a vegetable and herb production plot, located in the Haverford Community Gardens, and a smaller community plot located in the Haverford College Apartments.
+The farm has grown to include a greenhouse, classroom, an orchard area, beehives, and soon, a high tunnel.
 The Haverfarm is a living laboratory where everyone is welcome to explore agroecology and develop their own land-based practices.